On analytic solutions of the driven, 2-photon and two-mode quantum Rabi models: Introduction

-In this paper we solve the 2-photon and two-mode generalizations of the quantum Rabi model.
+In this work, we apply the Bogoliubov transformations and the BH approach to obtain analytic solutions of the driven Rabi model with broken ${\cal Z}_2$ symmetry and the 2-photon and two-mode quantum Rabi models.
+The driven Rabi model is a generalization of the ${\cal Z}_2$ symmetrical Rabi model \cite{Braak11}.
+It has recently been used in \cite{Larson13} to examine quantum thermalization.
 The 2-photon and two-mode Rabi models are phenomenological models describing a two-level atom interacting with 2 photons and 2 harmonic modes, respectively.
 They can be experimentally realized in circuit quantum electromagnetic systems \cite{Niemczyk10}, and have established applications in many research fields, including Rubidium atoms \cite{Brune87} and quantum dots \cite{Valle10,Ota11}.

-The reset of this paper is as follows.
-Applying the Bogoliubov type transformations and Bargmann-Hilbert spaces, we obtain analytic representations of solutions to the two models in sections \ref{2-photon} and \ref{two-mode}, respectively.
-For each case, a transcendental function is analytically found whose zeros give the energy eigenvalues of the model for arbitrary coupling strength and detuning.
-We draw conclusions in section \ref{summary}.
-In the Appendix, we apply our approach to the driven Rabi model without ${\cal Z}_2$ symmetry and derive a continued fraction equation for its energy spectrum.
+Previous studies mainly concerned the Rabi model and its simple variations and presumed the standard measure (given above) for the corresponding BH spaces.
+However as seen in sections \ref{2-photon} and \ref{two-mode} below, for the 2-photon and two-mode Rabi models, the standard measure is no longer appropriate for defining the scalar products of their BH spaces.
+This is because the scalar product defined with the standard measure is not consistent with the differential representations (\ref{2-photon-Rabi-diff}) and (\ref{su11-diff-rep-2mode}).
+In this work, we introduce new BH spaces for the two models and find the suitable measures needed to define their scalar products.
+This leads to the completely new criteria for entire (wave)functions, as can be seen from (\ref{entireness-test1}) and (\ref{entireness-test2}) [cf. (\ref{entireness-test-for-Rabi}) related to the standard measure].
+These criteria are essential in the derivation of the analytic solutions presented here for the 2-photon and two-mode Rabi models.